casonadams/walh/README.md

+# walh
-# walh - a neovim theme repo
+A neovim theme repo

-- best if used with [lunarvim](https://www.lunarvim.org)
+that is easy on the eyes and
+for long hours looking at a screen

 ## Install